-Vocalist, composer, arranger and jazz combo leader, Emma Hedrick, 18, is a Freshman at the highly acclaimed University of Miami Frost School of Music where she is a member of the JV2 vocal jazz ensemble (under the direction of Charlie Christensen) and the Dafnis Prieto jazz combo .
-A native to Indianapolis, Emma has performed regularly at The Jazz Kitchen, with the auditioned Butler University Youth Jazz Ensemble, led by Dr. Matt Pivec and at Indy Jazzfest and Penrod Art Fair, with The Indy Jazz Futures, led by Rob Dixon.
+Vocalist, composer, arranger and jazz combo leader, Emma Hedrick, 19, is a Sophomore at the highly acclaimed University of Miami Frost School of Music.
+As a Freshman, she was a member of the award winning JV1 vocal jazz ensemble (under the direction of Dr. Kate Reid).
+A native to Indianapolis, Emma has performed at The Telluride Jazz Festival (Telluride All-Star), The Jazz Kitchen, Indy Jazzfest (NextGen headliner), The Cabaret, The New World Center (Miami), Open Stage Club and Penrod Art Fair.
 Additionally, Emma was a docent at The Great American Songbook Foundation for the Songbook Exhibit Gallery at The Palladium in Carmel, IN.
-Emma is inspired by the jazz greats: Ella Fitzgerald, Sarah Vaughan, Cecile McLorin Salvant and Betty Carter.
+Emma is inspired by the jazz greats: Ella Fitzgerald, Sarah Vaughan, Cecile McLorin Salvant, and Betty Carter.